kedro-org/kedro/docs/source/nodes_and_pipelines/slice_a_pipeline.md

 # Slice a pipeline

 Sometimes it is desirable to run a subset, or a 'slice' of a pipeline's nodes.
-There are two primary ways to achieve this in Kedro:
+There are two primary ways to achieve this:

 1. **Visually through Kedro-Viz:** This approach allows you to visually choose and slice pipeline nodes, which then generates a run command for executing the slice within your Kedro project.
 Detailed steps on how to achieve this are available in the Kedro-Viz documentation: [Slice a Pipeline](https://docs.kedro.org/projects/kedro-viz/en/stable/slice_a_pipeline.html).